-The honeychecker determines whether j=c(i); if not, an alarm is raised and other actions may be taken.
-The honeychecker may (or may not, depending on policy) then respond with a (signed) message indicating whether login should be allowed.
+The honeychecker determines whether j = c(i); if not, an alarm is raised and other actions may be taken.
+The honeychecker may then respond with a (signed) message indicating whether login should be allowed.
+(As mentioned above, however, some policy choices may cause honeychecker not respond to the computer system, but instead to permit login and activate special monitoring and/or a honeypot.)

-It may be desirable for a "Check" message to be sent to the honeychecker, even when the proffered password g is not on the list W_i of sweetwords; in this case the check message could specify j=0.
+It may be desirable for a "Check" message to be sent to the honeychecker, even when the proffered password g is not on the list W_i of sweetwords; in this case the check message could specify j = 0.
 In this variant the honeychecker is notified of every login attempt, and can observe when a password guessing attack is in progress.